-- (a) A member may resign from membership of the Association by written notice addressed and delivered to the Divisional Secretary. - (b) A notice of resignation from membership of the Association takes effect: - (1) Where a member ceases to be eligible to become a member of the Association: - (i) on the day on which the notice is received by the Federal Secretary; or - (ii) on the day specified in the notice, which is a day not earlier than the day when the member ceases to be eligible to become a member; whichever is the latter; or

-(2) in any other case:

-- (i) at the end of 2 weeks after the notice is received by the Federal Secretary; or - (ii) on the day specified in the notice; whichever is the latter.
+- (a) A member may resign from membership of the Association by written notice addressed and delivered to the Divisional Secretary. - (b) A notice of resignation from membership of the Association takes effect: - (1) Where a member ceases to be eligible to become a member of the Association: - (i) on the day on which the notice is received by the Divisional Secretary; or - (ii) on the day specified in the notice, which is a day not earlier than the day when the member ceases to be eligible to become a member;whichever is the latter; or - (2) in any other case: - (i) at the end of 2 weeks after the notice is received by the Divisional Secretary; or - (ii) on the day specified in the notice; whichever is the latter. - (c) Any membership fees payable but not paid by a former member of the Association, in relation to a period before the member's resignation from the Association took effect, may be sued for and recovered in the name of the Association, in a court of competent jurisdiction, as a debt due to the Association. - (d) A notice delivered to the person mentioned in Sub-Rule (a) shall be taken to have been received by the Association when it was delivered.

-Flight Attendants Association of Australia Operating Report For the Year Ended 30 June 2021
+Flight Attendants Association of Australia Operating Report For the Year Ended 30 June 2022

-- (c) Any membership fees payable but not paid by a former member of the Association, in relation to a period before the member's resignation from the Association took effect, may be sued for and recovered in the name of the Association, in a court of competent jurisdiction, as a debt due to the Association. - (d) A notice delivered to the person mentioned in Sub-Rule (a) shall be taken to have been received by the Association when it was delivered. - (e) A notice of resignation that has been received by the Association is not invalid because it was not addressed and delivered in accordance with Sub-Rule (a). - (f) A resignation from membership of the Association is valid even if it is not affected in accordance with this rule if the member is informed in writing by or on behalf of the Association that the resignation has been accepted".
+- (e) A notice of resignation that has been received by the Association is not invalid because it was not addressed and delivered in accordance with Sub-Rule (a). - (f) A resignation from membership of the Association is valid even if it is not affected in accordance with this rule if the member is informed in writing by or on behalf of the Association that the resignation has been accepted".